Bot Arena

 What changes with VNC AIVA

 The difference is not patches, plugins, or stealth tricks.
-It's that VNC-AIVA is a real browser session, driven by real OS-level input.
+It is that VNC-AIVA is a real browser session driven by real OS-level input, with image recognition that reads the screen instead of the DOM.